mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // a collection of counters that a CounterSet can "include"
   // to extend the set of counters it already defines.
   //
+  // The maximum number of counter set mixins is 128.
+  //
   // +optional
   // +listType=atomic
   CounterSet []CounterSetMixin